br3ndonland/inboard/README.md

 - [`KEEP_ALIVE`](https://docs.gunicorn.org/en/stable/settings.html#keepalive): Number of seconds to wait for requests on a Keep-Alive connection.
   - Default: `2`
   - Custom: `KEEP_ALIVE="20"`
 - `GUNICORN_CMD_ARGS`: Additional [command-line arguments for Gunicorn](https://docs.gunicorn.org/en/stable/settings.html).
-These settings will have precedence over the other environment variables and any Gunicorn config file.
+Gunicorn looks for the `GUNICORN_CMD_ARGS` environment variable automatically, and gives these settings precedence over other environment variables and Gunicorn config files.
   - Custom: To use a custom TLS certificate, copy or mount the certificate and private key into the Docker image, and set [`--keyfile` and `--certfile`](http://docs.gunicorn.org/en/latest/settings.html#ssl) to the location of the files.
     ```sh
     docker run -d -p 443:443 \